ResourcesArticles

 • Running a dog-walking business

-• Selling homemade items at local farmer markets or online
+• Selling homemade items at local farmer's markets or online

-That said, we highly recommend registering your business or freelancing work as a separate entity to earn specific tax breaks and qualify for other benefits your state offers.
+That said, it’s highly recommended to register your business as a separate entity to earn specific tax breaks and qualify for other benefits your state offers.

-How to get a business credit card without a business?
+How to apply for a business credit card without a business

-Applying for a business credit card is relatively easy.
-The majority of the work will come at the application stage, during which you’ll need to submit your information and provide required documentation.
+The business credit card application process is relatively straightforward.
+Once you’ve determined your eligibility for a particular credit card, you can apply online.
 You'll likely find out whether you've been approved within a few minutes or days of applying.

-Provide your personal information, including your name, address, contact number, email, date of birth, and social security number.
-Generally, most applications require you to provide the total gross income of your business.
+Provide your personal information, including your name, address, contact number, email, date of birth, and Social Security number.
+Most credit card applications require you to provide the total gross income of your business.
 This is an estimate of what you expect your business to earn annually before deductions and taxes.

 Provide information about your business.
 If you own a registered business like an LLC or partnership firm, you can apply using the Employer Identification Number (EIN).
-However, if you have started recently and have not yet registered your business, you can apply as a sole proprietor.
-Then, you must provide your social security number instead of your EIN.
+However, if you've started recently and have not yet registered your business, you can apply as a sole proprietor.
+Then, you must provide your Social Security number instead of your EIN.
+In this case, the provider will check your personal credit score.

 Either way, be prepared to submit the following information: